-PRINCIPAL INSTITUTE, PART 3: Focus-Cohorts as Principal Professional Learning Communities
+➤ PRINCIPAL INSTITUTE, PART 3: Focus-Cohorts as Principal Professional Learning Communities

 We believe it is powerful when leaders, who share the same issues, can meet face-to-face and share their stories.
-Regional focus-cohorts of 4-6 participants will be guided by a trained mentor.
+A trained mentor will guide regional focus-cohorts of 4-6 participants.
 Within these focus-cohorts, we anticipate principals gaining a sense of trust as they become more willing to share their experiences and welcome critique from peers.

-The greatest benefit of reflection is sharing with others.
-These small groups will also help make sense of new information presented at seminars with the guidance of their mentors.
+The most significant benefit of reflection is sharing with others.
+These small groups will also help make sense of new information presented at seminars with their mentors' guidance.
 The mentor will help each focus-cohort become a support group for each principal.
 It is our intent for these cohorts to serve as supportive networks beyond the scope of the Institute.